skickar/MakeGifMacOS/README.md

-# GifOnMacOS - Create a Gif from a .Mov file using a shell script
+# GifOnMacOS - Make a Gif on MacOS from a .Mov file with a shell script
 Just a quick tool to make a GIF on a MacOS computer.
 Requires:

 Install FFmpeg